Mealtimes can be sense-ational

 The time a child takes to move through each step of the Whirlwind will vary greatly.
 It can be a slow process, but taking it gradually can help to develop trust between the child and parents at mealtimes.

 Another aspect of the approach encourages parents to reflect on their own past experiences of food when they were growing up.
-It is important for parents to know and understand their own feelings and sensory preferences around food in order to help their child.
+Parents must know and understand their feelings and sensory preferences around food to help their child.

 When a child feels safe and supported by their family to explore foods, there is a greater chance of success at building up the range of foods that they will accept at mealtimes.

-For more information about how Therapy Focus can help with mealtime management.
+For more information about how Therapy Focus can help with mealtime management contact our team of friendly therapists by calling 1300 135 373.